Economics 002- Principles of Economics II » Fall 2022 » Test 1 Ch 1-3

 C. A representation of the relationship between price and income.

-D. A representation of the relationship between price and quantity of the goods a seller will supply
+D. A representation of the relationship between quality and quantity of the goods the seller is willing to sell.

 Question #20